 On August 21, Nat Turner initiated his Rebellion with fellow Slaves beginning with the killing of the Turner family, the Masters of his own Plantation.

-The rebellion spread throughout the Plantations and a minimum of fifty Plantation Owners were killed.
+The Nat Turner Rebellion spread throughout the Plantations and a minimum of fifty Plantation Owners were killed.

 Nevertheless, by August 23, Plantation Owners had controlled the revolt, and nearly all his followers had been captured.

-He was tried, and sentenced to death for “conspiring to rebel and make insurrection.”
+After his arrest, Nat Turner was tried and sentenced to death for “conspiring to rebel and make insurrection.”

 Turner’s story and legacy has recently been considered in the 2016 film Birth of a Nation which has an identical name to the 1915 original lionising the KKK after the loss of the South in the American Civil War.